Practical Nursing Program Description

 The HESI A2 Exam is a standardized test designed to assess/evaluate the learner’s knowledge of these education concepts that are the basis for the body of information that forms the foundation for the art and science of the nursing profession and is frequently chosen by pre-licensure nursing education programs as part of admission criteria.
 Hocking College School of Nursing does not accept an applicant’s HESI A2 Exam scores from any other pre-licensure nursing program.

 Space is limited for registering to reserve your test date and time and scheduling requests are managed on a first come, first served basis.
 Walk-ins are not permitted.
 Testing dates are available is either a morning (9:00 a.m. – 1:00 p.m.)
 OR an afternoon (12:00 p.m. – 4:00 p.m.) session Monday – Friday on designated dates.
 The learner has four (4) hours to complete the exam.
-The learner will pay on-line onsite at your confirmed appointment date and time using a major debit/credit card; cost is $40.00 which is subject to change without notice.
+The learner will pay on-line onsite at your confirmed appointment date and time using a major debit/credit card; cost is subject to change without notice.
 Registrants must provide a current, valid, non-expired photo ID, have an existing valid e-mail address, and must also know their Hocking College student ID number to expedite registration at the time and date scheduled for their HESI A2 Exam testing.

 The HESI A2 Exam consists of four subject areas: